 What Industries Require Them:

 Bonds are used predominately in the construction and real estate industry for real property construction and development.
 However, they are used in other industries as well.
 For example, the seller of a commodity might request a bond from a buyer.
-Plus, performance bonds are often required for those in the service industry.
+Plus, performance suerty bonds are often required for those in the service industry.
 However, the sole purpose of this type of bond is to provide protection from any breach of a contract that could come about due to low-quality work, incomplete work, bankruptcy, insolvency, and any other conditions that fail to meet the terms of the contract.

 Many companies outsource work and have for numerous years.
 Businesses from the private sector may wish to respond to a proposal or bid for a public sector job, the government, or municipality.
-The requirement of a performance bond will reduce the number of unprepared or unqualified people or companies from being able to take these jobs that may be large in scope and require revenue and experience.
+The requirement of a performance surety will reduce the number of unprepared or unqualified people or companies from being able to take these jobs that may be large in scope and require revenue and experience.
 Service bonds generally require anywhere from 1-3% of the bond amount.
 Many industries require the use of performance bonds to ensure that the terms of a contract or met, or compensated if they aren’t met.
 CHUBB Surety, Western National Surety, and Liberty Mutual Group, are a few of the other bonding companies we work with.